iamgokulchowdary/gcblogger/readme.md

-Absolutely, Gokul.
-Based on your project structure, goals, and design philosophy, here’s a complete and professional GitHub README for your Django side project: **GCBlogger**.

----

 ## 📘 GCBlogger — Share Your Story

 GCBlogger is a clean, modular blogging platform built with Django.
 It empowers users to share their stories, manage posts, and engage through comments—all wrapped in a responsive, user-friendly interface.